 Luxshare Precision Industry and AcBel Polytech were two of the suppliers mentioned in the report.
 These two suppliers were reportedly also used by Apple Inc., according to The Information’s investigation conducted last year.
 However, both the tech giants have denied working with these suppliers who are reportedly in connected with forced labour camps.

 “Amazon complies with the laws and regulations in all jurisdictions in which it operates, and expects suppliers to adhere to our Supply Chain Standards.
 We take allegations of human rights abuses seriously, including those related to the use or export of forced labor.
-Whenever we find or receive proof of forced labor, we take action,” Amazon spokesperson Erika Reynoso said in a to NBC.
+Whenever we find or receive proof of forced labor, we take action,” Amazon spokesperson Erika Reynoso said in a statement to NBC.

 According to findings from the The Australian Institute of Strategic Policies, many other global brands are similarly associated with these forced labor camps.
 These brands include Zara, H&M, Gap, Sony, Nike, Adidas, Microsoft and many more.
-China, according to from Amnesty International, is at present holding approximately 1 million prisoners in internment camps in Xinjiang.
+China, according to estimates from Amnesty International, is at present holding approximately 1 million prisoners in internment camps in Xinjiang.
 These prisoners are forcefully made to renounce their religion and give in to hard labour in factories, according to reports.

-As of 2021, both the United States and the European Union sanctions on China.
+As of 2021, both the United States and the European Union imposed sanctions on China.
 These sanctions prevented any imports from regions like Xinjiang until concerned businesses proved that they were no further involved with forced labour.
 However, many Amazon-branded products are still made in this region of China, such as some towel brands.